-During the year five board meetings were held and one meeting of Independent Directorswas also held.
-The maximum interval between themeetings did not exceed the period prescribed under the Companies Act 2013 and theListing Regulations.
+During the year six board meetings were held and one meeting of Independent Directorswas also held.
+The maximum interval between the board meetings did not exceed the periodprescribed under the Act and the Listing Regulations.

 COMMITTEES OF THE BOARD

-During the year in accordance with the Companies Act 2013 and Regulations 18 to 21 of the ListingRegulations the Board has constituted or reconstituted its Committees.
+During the year in accordance with the Act and Regulation 18 to 21 of the ListingRegulations the Board has constituted or reconstituted its Committees.
 Currently theBoard has the following Committees:

 ?
 Nomination and Remuneration Committee

 ?
 Stakeholders Relationship Committee

 ?
 Corporate Social Responsibility Committee

 ?
 Risk Management Committee

-Details of the Committees their constitution and other details are provided in theCorporate Governance Report.
+Details of the Committees their constitution meetings and other details are providedin the Corporate Governance Report.

-To the best of their knowledge and belief and according to the information andexplanations obtained your Directors make the following statements in terms of Section134(3)(c) of the Companies Act 2013:
+To the best of their knowledge and belief and according to the information andexplanations obtained your Directors make the following statements in terms of Section134 of the Act:

-ii. that such accounting policies have been selected and applied consistently andjudgments and estimates have been made that are reasonable and prudent so as to give atrue and fair view of the state of affairs of the Company at the end of the financial yearon March 312017 and of the profit of the Company for the year ended on that date;
+ii. that such accounting policies have been selected and applied consistently andjudgments and estimates have been made that are reasonable and prudent so as to give atrue and fair view of the state of affairs of the Company at the end of the financial yearon March 31 2021 and of the profit of the Company for the year ended on that date;

 DIRECTORS' APPOINTMENT AND REMUNERATION

-The Nomination and Remuneration Committee has laid down the criteria for DirectorsRs.appointment and remuneration.
+The Nomination and Remuneration Committee has laid down the criteria for Directors'appointment and remuneration.
 These are set out in the Nomination and Remuneration Policywhich is annexed as Annexure 3 to this Report and is also available on the Company'swebsite at www.grindwellnorton.co.in.

 ANNUAL EVALUATION OF PERFORMANCE BY THE BOARD

-The Board on recommendation of the Nomination and Remuneration Committee has adopteda framework for performance evaluation of the Board its committeesindividual directors and the chairperson through a survey questionnaire.
-The survey questionnaire broadlycovers various aspects of board functioning composition of Board and its committeesculture execution and performance of specific dutiesobligations and governance.
+The Board of Directors on the recommendation of the Nomination and RemunerationCommittee has adopted a framework for performance evaluation of the Board its committeesindividual directors and the chairperson through a survey questionnaire.
+The surveyquestionnaire broadly covers various aspects of Board functioning the composition ofBoard and its committees culture execution and performance of specific dutiesobligations and governance.
 The evaluation parameters are based on the execution ofspecificduties quality deliberation at the meeting independence of judgement decisionmaking the contribution of Directors at the meetings and functioning of the Committees.

 RELATED PARTY TRANSACTIONS

 All related party transactions entered during the financial year were in the ordinarycourse of business and on an arm's length

-Prior approval of the Audit Committee is obtained for all related party transactions.The Audit Committee monitors on a quarterly basis the related party transactions enteredvis-a-vis the related party transactions approved by the Audit Committee.
+Prior approval of the Audit Committee is obtained for all related party transactions.The Audit Committee monitors on a quarterly basis the related party transactions enteredvis--vis the related party transactions approved by the Audit Committee.

-The policy on related party transactions as approved by the Board is available on thewebsite of the Company www.grindwellnorton.com.
+The policy on related party transactions as approved by the Board is available on thewebsite of the Company www.grindwellnorton.co.in.
 There are no transactions that arerequired to be reported in Form AOC-2.

 CORPORATE SOCIAL RESPONSIBILITY ("CSR")

-It is your Company's belief that its primary goal is to serve the needs of itscustomers and in the process of doing so to generate employment livelihood and incomefor all its stakeholders (suppliers vendors service providers employees lendersshareholders etc.) and at the same time to contribute to the revenues of Government.Further it is your Company's belief that by pursuing its primary goal and by ensuringthat its business practices meet the highest standards of corporate governance and ethicsit best fulfills its obligations and responsibility to society.
-Against the backdrop ofthis belief your Company is committed to implement the agenda set out in its CSRpolicy.
-The CSR policy and the initiatives taken during the year in the formatprescribed under the Companies (Corporate Social Responsibility Policy) Rules 2014 are set out inAnnexure 4 to this Report.
-In accordance with Section 135 of the Companies Act 2013 aCorporate Social Responsibility Committee of the Board having an Independent Chair hasbeen constituted to monitor the CSR policy and programs.
-The amount spent oneligible CSR activity for the financial year 2016-17 is around 0.56% of the average net profit of theCompany during the three immediately preceding financial years.
+It is your Company's belief that its primary goal is to serve the needs of itscustomers and in the process of doing so to generate employment livelihood and incomefor all its stakeholders (suppliers vendors service providers employees lendersshareholders etc.) and at the same time to contribute to the revenues of the Government.Further it is your Company's belief that by pursuing its primary goal and by ensuringthat its business practices meet the highest standards of corporate governance and ethicsit best fulfills its obligations and responsibility to society.
+Against the backdrop ofthis belief your Company is committed to implementing the agenda set out in its CSRpolicy.
+The CSR policy and initiatives were undertaken during the year in the formatprescribed under the Companies (Corporate Social Responsibility Policy) Rules 2014 asamended are set out in Annexure 4 to this Report.
+In accordance with Section 135 of theAct a Corporate Social Responsibility Committee of the Board having an IndependentChair has been constituted to monitor the CSR policy and programs.
+The amount spent oneligible CSR activity for the financial 2020-21 was around 2.13% of the average profit ofthe Company during the immediately preceding three financial years.

 RISK MANAGEMENT POLICY AND INTERNAL FINANCIAL CONTROLS

-Your Company recognizes that managing risk is an integral part of good managementpractice and an essential element of good corporate governance.
+Your Company recognises that managing risk is an integral part of good managementpractice and an essential element of good corporate governance.
 It aims to have a commonformalized and systematic approach for managing risk and implementing a risk managementprocess across the Company.
 The intent of the policy is to ensure the effectivecommunication and management of risk across all risk categories.
 The Company hasidentified elements of risk which may threaten the existence and financialposition of theCompany which are set out in the Management Discussion and Analysis Report.

 The Company's Internal Financial Control systems are commensurate with the nature ofits business financial statements and the size and complexity of its operations.
-Theseare routinely tested and certified by the Statutory as well as Internal Auditors.Significant audit observations and follow up actions thereon are reported to theAudit Committee.
+Theseare routinely tested and certified by the Statutory as well as Significant auditobservations and follow-up actions thereon are reported to theAudit Committee.

 WHISTLE BLOWER POLICY AND VIGIL MECHANISM

-The Whistle Blower Policy is available on the website of the Companywww.grindwellnorton.com.
+The Whistle Blower Policy is available on the website of the Companywww.grindwellnorton.co.in.

 AUDITORS a.
 Statutory Auditors

 b.
 Cost Auditor

-In accordance with Section 148 of the Companies Act 2013 and Rules framed thereunder the cost auditrecords are maintained by the Company in respect of the products which arerequired to be audited.
-Your Directors on recommendation of the Audit Committeeappointed M/s.
-Rao Murthy & Associates Cost Accountants (Firm Registration No. 000065) to conduct theaudit of the cost records maintained by the Company for the financial year ending March31 2022.
+In accordance with Section 148 of the Act and Rules framed thereunder the cost auditrecords are maintained by the Company in respect of the products which are required to beaudited.
+Your Directors on the recommendation of the Audit Committee appointed M/s.
+RaoMurthy & Associates Cost Accountants (Firm Registration No. 000065) to conduct theaudit of the cost records maintained by the Company for the financial year ending March31 2022.
 M/s.
 Rao Murthy & Associates Cost Accountants have under Section 139(1)of the ActandtheRulesframedthereunderfurnished certificateof their eligibility andconsent for the appointment.

 c.
 Secretarial Auditor

-In accordance with Section 204 of the Companies Act 2013 and the Companies(Appointment and Remuneration of Managerial Personnel) Rules 2014 the Company hasappointed M/s.
-Parikh & Associates Company Secretaries to undertake the SecretarialAudit of the Company for the financial year ended March 31 2017.
-The Secretarial AuditReport for the financial year ended March 31 2017 in Form No. MR-3 is set out in Annexure5 to this Report.
+Audit of the Company for the financialyear ended March 31 2021.
+The Secretarial AuditReport for the financial year ended March 31 2021 in Form No. MR-3 is set out inAnnexure 6 of this Report.

 There are no qualifications reservations or adverse remarks or disclaimers made byM/s.
-Kalyaniwalla & Mistry LLP Statutory Auditors in their Auditors Rs.Report and byM/s.
-Parikh & Associates Secretarial Auditor in their Secretarial Audit Report.
+Price Waterhouse Chartered Accountants LLP Statutory Auditors in their Auditors'Report and by M/s.
+Parikh & Associates Secretarial Auditor in their SecretarialAudit Report.

-The Auditors have not reported any incident of fraud to the Audit Committee of theCompany in the year under review
+The Auditors have not reported any incident of fraud to the Audit Committee of theCompany in the year under review.

-As per Regulation 34 Schedule V of the Listing Regulations the Corporate GovernanceReport with the Auditors Rs.Certificate thereon and the Management Discussion and AnalysisReport are annexed and form part of this Report.
+As per Listing Regulations the Corporate Governance Report with the Auditors'Certificate thereon and the Management Discussion and Analysis Report are attached whichforms part of this Report.

-SIGNIFICANT AND MATERIAL ORDERS PASSED BY THE REGULATORS OR COURTS OR TRIBUNALS orderspassed by the regulators or courts ortribunals impacting the going concernTherehavebeennosignificant status of the Company's operations in the future.
+SIGNIFICANT AND MATERIAL ORDERS PASSED BY THE REGULATORS OR COURTS OR TRIBUNALS orderspassed by the regulators or courts or tribunals impacting the going concernTherehavebeennosignificant status of the Company's operations in the future.